Residential Electrical calculator

 • This page stays on the Table 220.55 household cooking load problem.
 It does not calculate lighting demand, receptacle demand, dryers, water heaters, HVAC, or optional-method dwelling loads.

 • For household cooking appliances over 1.75 kW through 8.75 kW, Note 3 permits alternate Column A or Column B demand-factor methods.
-This route intentionally stays on the Column C workflow because that is the dominant search intent for this page.
+This calculator is designed for the Column C range-demand path.

 • For mixed appliance ratings above 8.75 kW through 27 kW, calculate the Note 2 average first.
 The screen does not build that average for you.